saucelabs/sauce-school/README.md

 ### 1. Get the Tools
  Install [Golang](https://golang.org/dl/) and [nodeJS and NPM](https://nodejs.org/en/download/) on your computer.
 [More instructions here](https://medium.com/@zarinlo/publish-technical-tutorials-in-google-codelab-format-b07ef76972cd)

-### 2. Get Claat
+### 2. Get Claat & Go Env Variables
-Download the [claat binary](https://github.com/googlecodelabs/tools/tree/master/claat#install).
-When you installed GO on your computer, you should have a folder called go/bin and inside that file will be claat.
+Download the [claat binary](https://github.com/googlecodelabs/tools/tree/master/claat#install) using the command `go get github.com/googlecodelabs/tools/claat`.
+When you installed GO on your computer, you should have a folder called go/bin and if you navigate to the folder after installing claat, you should see a claat folder as well..
  [_more detailed instructions can be found here_](https://medium.com/@zarinlo/publish-technical-tutorials-in-google-codelab-format-b07ef76972cd)

  > Make sure you have the Go environment variables set up so you can run your test.